eboileau/ribotools/docs/source/howto-run.rst

 .. hint::

-   To estimate abundance for Ribo-seq ORFs instead of genes (CDS by default, or exon), you need to prepare a GTF file with Ribo-seq ORFs before, and then ``run-htseq-workflow`` with additional options, see :ref:`using_riboseq_orfs`.
+   To estimate abundance for Ribo-seq ORFs instead of genes, you need to prepare a GTF file with Ribo-seq ORFs before, and then ``run-htseq-workflow`` with additional options, see :ref:`using_riboseq_orfs`.

 .. tip::

-    To perform Ribo-seq read filtering quality control (QC), use the ``-k/--keep-intermediate-files`` option, and the **Rp-Bp** profile construction dashboard, see `Visualization and QC <https://rp-bp.readthedocs.io/en/latest/howto-qc.html>`_.
+   You can run **Rp-Bp** before **Ribotools**, then run the abundance estimation pipeline without the ``--overwrite`` flag.
+The pipeline will skip existing files and continue.
+Use the ``-k/--keep-intermediate-files`` flag.
+This will allow you to perform Ribo-seq read filtering quality control (QC), see `Visualization and QC <https://rp-bp.readthedocs.io/en/latest/howto-qc.html>`_.

 .. tip::